 Chemotherapy is used to target tumor cells, which have uncontrolled growth, but it also affects rapidly dividing healthy cells (e.g, mucous membranes, hair, etc.)

 Il existe un grand nombre de molécules de chimiothérapie disponibles en oncologie/hé.

-They are distinguished by the phase of the cell cycle during which they act.
+Often referred to as molecules, they are distinguished by the phase of the cell cycle during which they act.

-This can continue indefinitely, and to obvious great harm to the patient.
 This proliferation is divided into several phases :